mpkrass7/m_pkfire/content/post/2024-07-11-retention-rate/index.md

 </details>

 ### 3. Make lots of simulations
 Since the original simulation had high variability, I thought it would help to run more simulations so that I could see the average and standard deviation of the retention rate over time.
 In the chart below, I plot retention averaged over 50 runs.
 In the initial parameters I set, the retention rate increases by roughly 10% in the first 10 weeks.
 Coinciding with the variability observed in our earlier charts we can see the standard deviation is fairly far from the average.
-For example, someone with an expected retention rate 60% is actually expected to fall *somewhere* between 50% and 70%, at least within 1 standard deviation.
+For example, someone with an expected retention rate of 60% is actually expected to fall *somewhere* between 50% and 70%, at least within 1 standard deviation.
 The range would be far wider if we considered 2 standard deviations, which is a common measure of variability.

 ![aggregate_simulation](images/aggregate_simulation.png)